Roasted Wild Turkey

 We let it rest about 10 minutes before cutting.

-Debby, Denali and I all felt it was really good, but nobody doubted it could have done a lot better.
-Some spices, for example, could have been a great addition.
+Debby, Denali and I all felt it was really good, but nobody doubted someone with some real skill could have done it a lot better than me.
+Some spices, for example, might have been a great addition.

 We actually ate only one breast at dinner, and didn’t touch the legs.
 I expected the legs would be too tough, needing to be used for soup.
 But I had some wing and thigh meat the next day, and it was actually not tough at all.